Education sector responses to substance abuse: Statutory health and substance use education

-Provision of school health services
+School health services

 National policies may mandate the implementation of school health services.
 These services allow for the provision of an accessible range of health services including preventive, routine, and acute health services for students.
 They may include a range of personnel, including school nurses, advisors and counsellors, and mental health professionals.
 The services provided often contribute to preventive education, the development of school health and substance use policies, early identification and interventions, and connections with the social and health sectors.

-National quality standards for school-based prevention efforts
+National quality standards

 School substance use prevention can be encouraged and guided by quality standards.
 They are increasingly available (e.g. European drug prevention quality standards; Canadian Standards for School-based Youth Substance Abuse Prevention), and typically advocate for evidence-based programming, sound planning, and design, comprehensive activity, monitoring, evaluation, professional development, and sustainability.
 Quality standards help to support national policy initiatives and guide schools in meeting their mandate to promote health and prevent substance use.

-Monitoring of substance use among children and young people
+Monitoring of substance use

 Some countries participate in global or regional monitoring or conduct national-level monitoring of substance use prevalence among children and adolescents.
 This is not an education sector activity per se but it does indicate that the issue is a priority, providing a measure of endorsement and most importantly, guidance, for school prevention activity.

-International frameworks to guide Education sector responses to substance use
+International frameworks

 A number of international statutes stipulate the responsibility of various sectors, including the education sector, to prevent and minimize harm from substance use among children and young people.
 Most relevant are the following: